4yuub/computor-v1/README.md

 # Computor-v1
 ## Overview

 Welcome to Computor-v1, a simple and efficient command-line calculator developed in Python.
-This project is designed to solve mathematical equations without utilizing Object-Oriented Programming (OOP) and employs uppercase 'X' as the variable for equations.
+This project is designed to solve mathematical equations.

 ## Features